KevinFlanagan7/Golf-classic/README.md

 ### Sign Up Section

 + The sign up section allows the user to quickly submit the registration for the competition draw and a calender date selecter to select which day to play.
 It also has a map of the location of the club base.
+On larger screen sizes the map is centered and has a box shadow to provide a better user experience.
     \
     &nbsp;